apereo/dotnet-cas-client-memcached/README.md

-# Apereo .NET CAS Client Memcached backed Proxy/Service Ticket Managers #
+# Memcached backed Proxy/Service Ticket Managers for the Apereo .NET CAS Client #

 This project is an add-on to the Apereo .NET CAS Client that implements the proxy and service ticket managers backed by a Memcached data store.